brainhack-princeton/handbook/docs/content_pages/research_tools/osf.rst

 =========================================
 1. Go to `OSF <https://osf.io/dashboard>`_
 2. Click 'Sign in through institution'
-3. Create an accout with your Princeton email address
+3. Create an account with your Princeton email address

 Getting started
 ===============